 - Vegetable (204/232)

 - Coconut (177)

 I would highly recommend the following oils for the following purposes.

-- Ghee, coconut oil, avocado oil or unrefined olive oil for frying (deep frying is also ok, but watch out for heating olive oil for too long as the flavours and taste may change)
+- Ghee, coconut oil, avocado oil or unrefined/virgin olive oil for frying (NOT extra virgin olive oil) deep frying is also ok, but watch out for heating olive oil for too long as the flavours and taste may change)

 - Grape seed oil, coconut oil or butter for baking (grape seed as it is flavourless so this is a great vegan option for those who do not like the smell or taste of coconut oil)